Stream Lineage¶

 The drilldown for that entity is displayed.

-Export a Lineage Diagram¶
+Export a lineage diagram¶

 To export the current diagram, click the Export icon on the lower right tool panel.

-Reset the View¶
+Reset the view¶

-To reset the view to center on the entity that is the original focus of the diagram,
+To reset the view to center on the entity that is the original focus of the diagram, click the Reset icon on the lower right tool panel.

 Reset view is only applicable when you launch the lineage diagram from within an entity, such as a topic, ksqlDB table or stream, producer, consumer, and so forth.
 It is not applicable if you launch the lineage diagram from the left menu or dashboard because that is a global view, not centered on any specific node to begin with.

-Zoom In or Out¶
+Zoom in or out¶

 Use the + and - buttons on the lower right tool panel to zoom in or zoom out on the lineage diagram.